|About Ayers Blackerby Cousins

 Uncle Lawrence Porter Blackerby took his framed picture of the David A. Porter and Mary Elizabeth Southerland family off his wall and identified each person.
 He seemed to enjoy talking about his Grandmother Porter (Mary Elizabeth Southerland).
 Only wish I had known more so I could have asked more but I would not have found her birth mother’s family without his clues.

-Frances organized several family reunions.
+Frances Ayers Tadlock and Johnnye Kuykendall organized several Ayers family reunions.
+The first one was in 1993.
 Old pictures were shared, and copies were made.
-Family group sheets were handed out and thanks to all who returned them.
+Family group sheets were handed out and thanks to all who returned them to me.

 Carol Ayers, wife of Jack III, discovered Andrew Marion Moses Ayers’ brother and corresponded with a living descendant.